How to Identify the Right Level of Geocoding

 Much like a database, your geocode will only be as accurate as the data—or address—you give it.
 Many geocoding tools also validate your addresses to ensure that you have the most accurate geocoding possible.
 However, depending on the level or quality of the geocoding tool your coordinates may be on different points of the property.

-Levels of Geocodes
+Levels of geocodes

 There are many different levels of geocodes, but in his webinar, Adam went over six of them: